 Once again, the UK has proven to be light years ahead of the US when it comes to harm reduction.
 In the case of the London Fire Brigade, the harm they are hoping to reduce is fires.
 Their figures showed that smokers were 266 times more likely to suffer a house fire than vapers.

-In a study released as a part of Public Health England’s Stoptober campaign, which encourages people to stop lighting up for 28 days, the London Fire Brigade reported 5950 smoking related fires in London during the first ten months of 2018, which resulted in 68 deaths and 698 hospitalizations.
+In a study released as a part of Public Health England’s Stoptober campaign, which encourages people to stop lighting up for 28 days, the London Fire Brigade reported 5950 smoking related fires in London during the first ten months of 2018.
+These fires resulted in 68 deaths and 698 hospitalizations.

 Chris O’Connor, the fire brigade’s head of community safety said,

 “Vaping is a much safer alternative.
 Hundreds of people are injured in smoking related fires each year but we’ve not had any reports of injuries or deaths caused by e-cigarettes.”

 He encouraged vapers to use the correct chargers, monitor batteries for damage, to avoid charging batteries when you are out of the house and to refrain from charging batteries overnight.

 For more common sense pointers, check out our feature on 18650 battery safety or our Vape Battery Safety Infographic at the bottom of this article.
 A few simple steps can almost entirely remove the danger of battery explosion.
 The FDA also created a series of images that illustrate the best practices for handling lithium ion batteries.